 Participants complete theory learning and assessment online prior to the course (approximate duration 0.5 – 4.5hr – dependant on individual’s prior knowledge) and then attend a two hour face to face session to complete their practical skills and assessments.

-Face to Face Format
+Face to Face Format (group bookings only)

 Participants to attend a 6-7 hours of face to face training which comprises of theory and practical training with assessment.